Actipro/WPF-Controls/Documentation/topics/charts/xy-chart-features/specifying-items.md

 In this case, the [XPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.XPath) and/or [YPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.YPath) properties must be set to the name of a property on the objects in the collection.

 > [!TIP]
 > You can traverse complex hierarchies to get to the value you need by using a property path that is delimited by a period (`.`).
-For example you can set [XPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.XPath) or [YPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.YPath) to something like `"MyProperty.MyOtherProperty.MyDoubleValue"`, similar to how binding paths work in XAML.
+For example, you can set [XPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.XPath) or [YPath](xref:@ActiproUIRoot.Controls.Charts.Primitives.XYSeriesBase.YPath) to something like `"MyProperty.MyOtherProperty.MyDoubleValue"`, similar to how binding paths work in XAML.

 For example, consider the following custom object: